datawire/ambassador-docs/howtos/codetocluster.md

 ## 1. Install ingress controller

 We'll need an ingress controller for your cluster to get traffic from the internet to your app.
-We'll use the Ambassador Edge Stack for this.
+We'll use [Ambassador's Edge Stack](../../../../../products/edge-stack/) for this.

 **We recommend installing using Helm** but there are other options below to choose from.

 <GSTabs/>

-If needed, see the list of <a href="../../../../edge-stack/latest/topics/install/" target="_blank">more thorough installation options</a>.
+If needed, see the list of <a href="../../../../edge-stack/latest/topics/install/" target="_blank">other installation options</a>.

 Now that your cluster is ready to go, let's check out the app we're going to use.